Benchmarks & Case Studies

-This last stage also includes the creation of the transformation roadmap where it is essential to consider the priorities of the company, the impact of each solution, the logical sequence of implementation, as well as the availability of human and economic resources, which allow us to define the speed and sequence of implementation.
+The last stage includes the creation of the transformation roadmap where it is essential to consider the priorities of the company, the impact of each solution, the logical sequence of implementation, as well as the availability of human and economic resources, which allows us to define the speed and sequence of implementation.

-In this case, a 4-year implementation plan has been established, which can be reviewed every year following the Digital Transformation Value Stream Analysis methodology.
+In this case, a four-year implementation plan has been established which can be reviewed every year following the Digital Transformation Value Stream Analysis methodology.

 Get all the latest news about Kaizen Institute.
 Subscribe now.